WheteThunger/SpawnModularCar/README.md

 - `/mycar update <name>` -- Overwrite an existing preset with your car's current module configuration.
 - `/mycar load <name>` -- Load the specified preset (partial name matching supported) onto your existing car, replacing any modules that don't match the preset.
 Loading a preset is not allowed if your current car is occupied or if it has a different number of sockets than the preset.
   - The car will be fixed according to the same rules as `/mycar fix`.
-  - The car's lock will be removed if the car no longer has at least one seating module.
+  - The car's lock will be removed if the car no longer has at least one cockpit module.
   - Non-empty storage modules that were replaced will drop a bag with their items next to the car.
   - Any engine components of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions will be redistributed throughout the engine modules in the loaded preset, with the highest quality parts towards the front-most engine modules.
 If any engine components are left over, those will be added to your inventory if there is space, else dropped to the ground in front of you.
 - `/mycar rename <name> <new name>` -- Rename a preset.